Lithill/Plant-Planner/README.md

 ![Add Plant Page](plantplanner/static/images/readme/add_plant.jpg)

 The design also changed during development because it was felt that the base template functionality of Flask could be better utilised.
-This in turn helped to create more uniform user interface.
+This in turn helped to create a more uniform user interface.

 ### Colour scheme